MLeidel/GptGUI/README.md

 # GptGUI

-Python GUI for Linux or Windows to access OpenAI Gpt Engine.
+_Python GUI for Linux or Windows to access OpenAI Gpt Engine._

+## Instalation

+For windows you can downolad the setup_GptGUI.exe file supplied with this repo.

+For Linux / Mac you can either _gh repo clone MLeidel/GptGUI_ or download a zip file of this repo.

 Before using this application Python 3.x must be installed.